NTHU-LSALAB/KubeShare/README.md

         memory: "500Mi"
 ```
 Because floating point custom device requests is forbidden by K8s, we move GPU resource usage definitions to Annotations.
-* kubeshare/gpu_request (required if allocating GPU): guaranteed GPU usage of Pod, gpu_request <= "1.0".
+* sharedgpu/gpu_request (required if allocating GPU): guaranteed GPU usage of Pod, gpu_request <= "1.0".
-* kubeshare/gpu_limit (required if allocating GPU): maximum extra usage if GPU still has free resources, gpu_request <= gpu_limit <= "1.0".
+* sharedgpu/gpu_limit (required if allocating GPU): maximum extra usage if GPU still has free resources, gpu_request <= gpu_limit <= "1.0".
-* kubeshare/gpu_mem (required if allocating GPU): maximum GPU memory usage of Pod, in bytes.
+* sharedgpu/gpu_mem (required if allocating GPU): maximum GPU memory usage of Pod, in bytes.
 * spec (required): a normal PodSpec definition to be running in K8s.
-* kubeshare/sched_affinity (optional): only schedules SharePod with same sched_affinity label or schedules to an idle GPU.
+* sharedgpu/sched_affinity (optional): only schedules SharePod with same sched_affinity label or schedules to an idle GPU.
-* kubeshare/sched_anti-affinity (optional): do not schedules SharedPods together which have the same sched_anti-affinity label.
+* sharedgpu/sched_anti-affinity (optional): do not schedules SharedPods together which have the same sched_anti-affinity label.
-* kubeshare/sched_exclusion (optional): only one sched_exclusion label exists on a device, including empty label.
+* sharedgpu/sched_exclusion (optional): only one sched_exclusion label exists on a device, including empty label.
+* sharedgpu/gpu_model_info (optional): only assign pod to the node with dedicated gpu model e.g. GeForce GTX 1080
 ### SharePod usage demo clip

 All yaml files in clip are located in REPO_ROOT/doc/yaml.